jingzhian/mkdocs-md-notes/docs/fammed.md

-Preventative Medicine and General Health {#sec:fammed}
+Preventative Medicine and General Health
 ========================================

 The model for clinical practice, especially for family medicine, besides working on urgent care and illnesses always consistutes **RISE**: